 Learn how to make pickles with this homemade refrigerator pickles recipe.
 Includes a flavorful mild version and a hot pickles recipe for those who like it spicy.
 Video included.

 Homemade pickles are the best because you can make them with whatever flavors you'd like.
-No need to depend on anything store bought.
+No need to depend on anything from the grocery store.

 That's a great thing for me because I love hot pickles, and that's what this recipe is all about.
 Today I'll show you how to make this easy refrigerator pickles recipe, but also how to make both sweet and hot pickles variety.

 So here we go!
-Let me show you how to make them.
+Let me show you how to make refrigerator pickles (dill pickles).

 How to Make Refrigerator Pickles - the Recipe Method

-First, slice 5-6 small pickling cucumbers into 1/4 inch slices and pack them into a cleaned pint-sized jar, leaving ½ inch of head space.
+First, slice 5-6 small pickling cucumbers into 1/4 inch slices and pack them into cleaned pint jars, leaving ½ inch of head space.

 Next add 1 cup vinegar, 1 cup water, 1 tablespoon salt, garlic, honey, peppercorns, dill and bay leaf to a large pan.
 If you'd like to make HOT PICKLES, add in some spicy red chili flakes along with sliced hot peppers at this time.

-Bring the mixture to a quick boil, then remove from heat and cool slightly.
+Bring the mixture to a quick boil at high heat, then remove from heat and cool slightly.
 It is important to bring to a boil.

 Pour the brine into the jar over the sliced cucumbers and cap tightly.
 You'll nearly fill the jar.